flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 3. Run your program & interact with it manually (so-called "exploratory" testing)
    1. If that yields any issues, then go back to step #1
 4. Write some automated unit tests for your code
-5. Rinse and repeat
+5. Rinse and repeat 🚿

 If you follow the [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (test-driven-development) methodology, your approach would look a little different: you'd write the tests earlier and interleaved with writing the production code.

-, however that difference isn't important for the point I'm about to make:
+Many proponents of TDD claim it is superior because it yields better (software) designs, however I feel a more _compelling_ reason to adopt TDD is that it offers faster feedback.

-As a typical object-oriented developer, a successful compilation (step #2 above) **doesn't give you very high confidence** that your program works correctly, or that it does so for all edge-cases and inputs.
+Regardless of whether you follow TDD or not, as a typical object-oriented software developer, a successful compilation (step #2 above) **doesn't give you very high confidence** that your program works correctly, or that it does so for all inputs & edge-cases.
 You need to write a bunch of tests (and have those tests pass) before having any semblance of confidence.

-The eutopia that functional-programmers strive for is "If my program compiles without errors, it's probably correct" - I refer to this as "leaning on the type system".
+The eutopia that functional-programmers strive for is "If my program compiles, it's probably correct" - I refer to this as "leaning on the type system".
+Does that mean functional programmers don't write tests?
+Of course not.
+But I'd argue they write _fewer_ tests - as an object-oriented programmer many of your tests will fall into the category of
+* Ensure all edge-cases are handled &
+* Ensure the system prevents some invalid state (e.g. "an order can't be out for delivery if it's waiting on an item to arrive in the warehouse")

+The idea is that we get the compiler to do the  work for us (ensuring edge cases are handled & invalid states are prevented) so that we don't have to do it in our application code.
+If we don't have to write code to prevent these problems, then it's less important to write tests showing that the problems have been prevented.

 Can't forget to write the tests.